jason.today

 And we've arrived at the same canvas that we saw at the very beginning!

 That's it for now!
 If this was interesting, feel free to reach out to me!
+My hope is that you now have a foundation to build on, whether you're making a falling sand game, or another project that incorporates particle (and especially gravity-based) interactions.
 I'm considering making this a series, highlighting different materials and the emergent behavior that can arise.
 Another aspect is performance.
 Our current approach will not scale very well, but there are both lower-level approaches and tricks we can use to improve it!

 (2022-05-15) Check out the next post in the series, Improving the foundation of our falling sand simulator!